Georgia Business Certification Program

 Women-Owned Business:

-A woman-owned business means a business which is owned or controlled by one or more women; authorized to do and is doing business under the laws of this state; paying all taxes duly assessed; and domiciled within this state.
+A women-owned business means a business which is owned or controlled by one or more women; authorized to do and is doing business under the laws of this state; paying all taxes duly assessed; and domiciled within this state.
 “Owned and controlled” means a business which is at least 51% or more owned by one or more women or, in the case of a publicly owned business, at least 51% of all classes or types of the stock is owned by one or more women (O.C.G.A.
 Section 50-5-131).

 Streamline Process with Approved Certifying Organizations